 - Upheld your complaint, but then didn’t take the action needed to try to put things right for you; or

-- If in any other way it didn’t follow the guidance that the Government has published that says how complaints about children’s services have to be handled.
+- Didn’t follow the guidance the Government has published that says how complaints about children’s services have to be handled.

 What happens if the Ombudsman finds that the council was at fault?